 The Raspberry Pi is a computer with no casing, no keyboard, no hard disk and no screen.
 Despite all that, it’s taking the world by storm!

-Get your free Raspberry Pi poster now, courtesy of Elektor, RS Components, and CC!
+Get your free Raspberry Pi poster now!
 Go ahead: download, print, and then enjoy!

 Like free stuff?